 Ylva Publishing is an independent publishing company founded in 2012 that specializes in lesbian and queer positive fiction and ebook publication.
 They’ve published work from renowned authors like Cheyenne Blue, A.L.
 Brooks, and Alison Grey.
 Some of their titles include “Erasing the Lines’ by KD Williamson, “Romancing the Kicker” by Catherine Lane, and “Payback” by Charlotte Mills.

 They are currently accepting unsolicited manuscripts via email, and their main priority is the depiction of diversity.
 Although romance is their primary market, they will consider other genres as well, if possible – crime/suspense, mystery, erotica, YA, and historical fiction are just a few genres mentioned on their website.
 You can review the submission requirements online.
 If interested in your project, a member of their editorial team will reach out to you promptly and instruct you on how to proceed.

 17. NineStar Press

 Based out of New Mexico, NineStar Press is an independent publishing house that produces LGBTQ+ romance, erotica, and literary fiction.
-Some of their recent releases include “Unlocking the Doctor’s Heart” by Liam Livings, “Half-Life” by Gregory L. Norris, and “Valor” by Karrie Roman.
+Some of their releases include “Unlocking the Doctor’s Heart” by Liam Livings, “Half-Life” by Gregory L. Norris, and “Valor” by Karrie Roman.

 Are there any other LGBTQ fiction publishers that should be on this list?
 Please tell us about them in the comments box below!